salexhx/rubika/README.md

 ## Features

-This library developed for making rubika bots in dart language you can get messages messages updates and send messages and...
+This library developed to making rubika bots in dart language you can get messages messages updates and send messages and...

 ## Getting started